ayushgupta0610/ayushgupta0610/README.md

-- 👋 Hi, I’m Ayush Gupta, based out of Bengaluru, India
+- 👋 Hi, I'm Ayush Gupta — Applied AI Engineer based in Bengaluru, India
-- 🎮 Ex founding web3 developer at IndiGG, now KGeN, one of the biggest gaming DAO
-- 👨🏻‍💻 I’m currently gaining defi expertise
-- 🙇🏻‍♂️ I’m looking to work with defi projects
+- 🤖 I build **LLM-powered systems**: agents, RAG pipelines, and the evals that keep them honest
+- 🛠️ Working with [Python, LangGraph/LlamaIndex, vector DBs, FastAPI, Claude/OpenAI APIs — trim to what you actually use]
+- 🔗 Previously founding web3 engineer at IndiGG (now KGeN).
+Shipped smart contracts where correctness was non-negotiable.
+That bar carries over to production AI.
+- 💬 Open to Applied AI / AI Engineer roles
-- 📫 Reach me on twitter at ayushgupta0610
+- 🐦 Reach me on X at [@ayushgupta0610](https://x.com/ayushgupta0610)

 <!---
 ayushgupta0610/ayushgupta0610 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.